Criss Cross Jazz

 THE DECLINE OF HIS CAREER

-Unfortunately, the decline of his career came in 1909 as he experienced depression and having alcohol addiction that brought him to had paranoia, also having a fear of his own coronet, and headaches.
+Unfortunately, the decline of his career came in 1909 as he experienced depression and having liquor addiction that brought him to had paranoia, also having a fear of his own coronet, and headaches.
 His last perfrormance was in 1910 with the Eagle Band at the New Orleans Labor Day Parade.

 In the middle of the parade, he started to scream as he was suffered from nervous breakdown (look for marijauna101 for some information for treatment).
 Also, he was diagnosed with schizophrenia and admitted to the Louisiana State Insane Asylum at the age of 30.
 He stayed there until he passed away nearly 28 years after on November 5, 1935.